 2. Making Leads Work Through Inbound Marketing

-Unlike paid ads which involve you actively selling your product, inbound marketing is targeted towards those prospects who are already interested in you.
+Unlike paid ads that involve you actively selling your product, inbound marketing is targeted towards those prospects who are already interested in you.
 In many ways, it is the next step in the sales funnel right after awareness and exposure.

 When done correctly, inbound offers much more scope for conversion and is cheaper than ad spend.
 Emails feature predominantly here.
 Today, businesses can also interact with customers through Facebook Messenger or their in-house chat feature.